Find Johnson County Iowa Public Records: Free Search

 For those interested in incidents that happened in Iowa City, the police department accepts records requests via email.
 Interested citizens who need to make a request should write to [email protected] and wait to hear back with instructions on how to proceed.

-How To Check Criminal Cases in Johnson County Iowa
+How To See Criminal Cases in Johnson County Iowa

 Although citizens need no particular reason to search and find information about anyone, whatever information comes to light should never be used to commit crimes or engage in criminal activities.
 Everyone should use information with care and respect for the search target’s privacy and dignity.